amingilani/auth0-rail5/README.md

-# Auth0 with Rails 5 Done Right
+# Auth0 with Rails 5

+Rails 5 is out with Action Cable, a brand new API mode, and best of all, Rake tasks inside Rails!

-The existing documentation at Auth0 is overly simplistic and aims to get you up and running really fast.
-This tutorial gets you up and running really fast, but while observing all of the usual Rails' conventions.
+The existing quickstart at Auth0 aims to get you up and running really fast.
+But in this tutorial, we'll create a new application that compartmentalizes your code appropriately, does everything in The Rails Way, and will lead to a better base application to use.

-The Auth0 documentation also contains a few typos that break your code, this (hopefully) doesn't
+As an added bonus, this application will be compatible with [Pundit](https://github.com/elabs/pundit) right out of the box!

 ## Setting up an Auth0 powered Rails App